Beyond optical chirality density: tensor-based description of electromagnetic chirality: Zilch tensor and anisotropic optical activity

-Thus, each weight coefficient encodes the chiral response associated with one of the three mutually orthogonal planes defined by the principal axes of the molecule.
-This result provides a transparent geometric interpretation of the anisotropic optical activity tensor in terms of independent chiral channels probed by the electromagnetic field.
+Thus, the diagonal weights $w_1,w_2,w_3$ encode the chiral response associated with the three coordinate planes selected by the principal axes of the molecule, while the off-diagonal weights $w_4,w_5,w_6$ describe mixed-axis chiral channels.
+This result provides a transparent geometric interpretation of the anisotropic optical-activity tensor in terms of independent chiral channels probed by the electromagnetic field.